-Before installing the LOM adapter:

-- 1. If riser 1 assembly is installed, remove it to access the LOM adapter slot. - Touch the static-protective package that contains the new LOM adapter to any unpainted surface on the outside of the server.
-Then, take the new LOM adapter out of the package and place it on a staticprotective surface.
+Before installing the LOM adapter, touch the static-protective package that contains the new LOM adapter to any unpainted surface on the outside of the server.
+Then, take the new LOM adapter out of the package and place it on a static-protective surface.